CurveBending/CurveBending.github.io/_posts/2025-03-25-Scaling Carbon Removal.md

 Equally important is ensuring commercial viability through strategic team composition and market alignment.
 Successful developers assemble cross-disciplinary teams combining scientific expertise with industry-specific operational knowledge and financial acumen.
 They conduct thorough market analysis to understand buyer preferences before finalizing project design, develop multiple revenue streams beyond carbon credits to reduce financial vulnerability, determine minimum viable project scale to balance MRV costs with competitive pricing, and structure projects to deliver returns while managing risks.
 By focusing simultaneously on technical integrity and commercial fundamentals, developers can create projects that not only deliver genuine climate benefits but also attract the investment necessary to scale their impact.

-#### Financiers and Investors: Providing Patient Capital and Partnerships
+#### Financiers and Investors: Patience, Innovation and Collaboration

 The market scaling ultimately requires capital.
 Given the challenging business model, combining funding resources through blended finance is likely a must-have feature for the market to scale.